NOAA-Omics/noaa-omics-dmg/docs/dmp-template.md

 - comparisons made with other independent sources of the same measurement;
 - blanks or controls used during molecular processing to identify contamination
 - filtering of samples or omics data prior to making publicly accessible

+### 4. Data Access

+##### 4.1 Are there any restrictions on access or use of the data?

+Restrictions may include PII and other sensitive data (export controlled data) and data restricted by contract or other written, binding agreement (permitted to be withheld under the Evidence Act) including commercial data licensed via contract, data obtained from another third party subject to a restrictive license (international partner, CRADA, etc.)

 ### 5. Data Preservation and Protection